A graphic portrayal of the last twelve hours of Jesus of Nazareth's life.

-The film's casting largely adheres to traditional Western interpretations of biblical figures, without intentional race or gender swaps for diversity purposes.
-Its narrative is primarily focused on religious themes and does not engage in critique of traditional identities or incorporate explicit DEI themes.
+The film features casting that largely aligns with traditional Western portrayals of its historical figures, without intentional race or gender swaps for diversity.
+Its narrative focuses on the religious story of the crucifixion, and it does not incorporate modern DEI themes or critiques of traditional identities.

 The movie does not contain any action or adventure elements.